awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53-status.md

 # Viewing the status of a domain transfer<a name="domain-transfer-to-route-53-status"></a>

+**Note**
+We're updating the domains console for Route 53\.
+During the transition period you can still choose to use the old console if you want\.

-After you initiate the transfer of a domain from another domain registrar to Amazon Route 53, you can track the status on the **Pending requests** page of the Route 53 console\.
+After you initiate the transfer of a domain from another domain registrar to Amazon Route 53, you can track the status on the **Requests** page \(new console\) or the **Pending requests** \(old console\) page of the Route 53 console\.
 The **Status** column includes a brief description of the current step\.
 The following list includes the text in the console and a more detailed description of each step\.

 **Note**
 When you submit a transfer request, the initial status is **Domain transfer request submitted**, which indicates that we've received your request\.